Greenbrier (GBX)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Unfortunately, Greenbrier’s 3% annualized revenue growth over the last five years was sluggish.
-This was below our standard for the industrials sector and is a poor baseline for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Regrettably, Greenbrier’s sales grew at a tepid 4.8% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the industrials sector and is a poor baseline for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Greenbrier’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 9.4% annually.
+Greenbrier’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 12.2% annually.
 Greenbrier isn’t alone in its struggles as the Heavy Transportation Equipment industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.
+Greenbrier Year-On-Year Revenue Growth

-Greenbrier also reports its number of units sold, which reached 2,400 in the latest quarter.
-Over the last two years, Greenbrier’s units sold averaged 21.1% year-on-year declines.
+We can better understand the company’s revenue dynamics by analyzing its number of units sold, which reached 3,700 in the latest quarter.
+Over the last two years, Greenbrier’s units sold averaged 20.3% year-on-year declines.
 Because this number is lower than its revenue growth, we can see the company benefited from price increases.
+Greenbrier Units Sold

 6. Gross Margin & Pricing Power

 Greenbrier has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 13.9% gross margin over the last five years.
-That means Greenbrier paid its suppliers a lot of money ($86.12 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 14% gross margin over the last five years.
+That means Greenbrier paid its suppliers a lot of money ($85.99 for every $100 in revenue) to run its business.
+Greenbrier Trailing 12-Month Gross Margin

 7. Operating Margin

-This quarter, Greenbrier generated an operating margin profit margin of 9.5%, down 2.3 percentage points year on year.
-Since Greenbrier’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.
+In Q4, Greenbrier generated an operating margin profit margin of 8.7%, down 4.1 percentage points year on year.
+Since Greenbrier’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.

 8. Earnings Per Share